Describe Structured Financial Instrume ...

 This inverse relationship reflects the natural fluctuation in the value of money over time and is central to understanding bond pricing and valuation.

 Although the maturity effect applies broadly, exceptions do exist and usually apply to low-coupon long-term bonds trading at a discount.
-However, it consistently holds for zero-coupon bonds and bonds priced at or above par value, making it a valuable tool in bond analysis.
+However, it consistently holds for zero-coupon bonds and for bonds priced at or above par value, making it a valuable tool in bond analysis.

 The constant-yield Price Trajectory is shown by the shaded regions in the figure.
 As the bond’s maturity date approaches, the bond’s price gradually converges toward the par value (green dashed line).
 The light blue region shows where the bond is priced at a premium, and the light red region shows where it’s priced at a discount.
 This phenomenon, known as being “pulled to par,” illustrates the dynamic nature of bond pricing.

-The convexity effect explores the non-linear relationship between a bond’s price and yield.
-This relationship is visible in the figure above, where the blue line representing the bond price versus yield curve is not a straight line but curved and convex.
+The convexity effect explores the non-linear relationship between a bond’s price and its yield.
+This relationship is clearly visible in the figure above, where the blue line representing the bond price versus yield curve is not a straight line but curved and convex.

 The Convexity Effect can be understood as follows: